Industrial Water Filters Overview Guide to Filtration Systems and Treatment Basics

 Sand FiltrationRemoves suspended particlesPre-treatment processes

-Activated CarbonRemoves organic compounds and odorsChemical processing
+Activated CarbonRemoves organic compounds & odorsChemical processing

-UltrafiltrationFilters bacteria and macromoleculesFood and beverage industry
+UltrafiltrationFilters bacteria & macromoleculesFood and beverage industry

 Ion ExchangeRemoves specific ionsWater softening applications